 A .223 rifle has it’s uses too.
 The round will almost never go all the way through a person in a torso hit, but will usually penetrate soft body armor.
 A Ruger Mini-14 will do the job here, though many people go for an AR-15 variation.

 The M-1 Carbine, especially if you have one that will feed soft points, is not a bad anti-personnel weapon either.
 The late Jim Cirillo used one to great effect in his days on the NYPD Stakeout Squad.
 IMHO they point a lot better than an AR.
 I recently (08-13) went through a 3-gun match using a stock milspec M1 Carbine and did tolerably well with it.
-(I outshot several people who were using scoped ARs and, due to problems with my leg, I was shooting off-hand out to 200 yards while they were shooting prone.)
+(I outshot several people who were using scoped ARs and, due to problems with my leg, I was shooting off-hand with iron sights out to 200 yards while they were shooting prone with scopes.)
 A competent shooter with a decent weapon is far superior to a mediocre shooter with a primo weapon.

-If you live in the country, or have a house with bullet resistant walls, a long gun might be the way to go.
+If you live in the country, or have a house with bullet resistant walls, a long gun might a good way to go.
 I still think the handgun is a much better purpose all-around weapon, and this column is mostly written for Peace Officers who will be carrying a weapon on them, not for house defense.
 Never the less it is something worth thinking about.